 Stoke Gifford Train Depot

 A model of the Hitachi Depot was created from a supplied scheme plan and a location area plan.
-Real train acceleration and breaking data was added for the classes of trains which were scheduled to use the depot.
+Real train acceleration and braking data was added for the classes of trains which were scheduled to use the depot.

 Real life dwell times were loaded into the simulation: